PromptAI/homepage/README_en.md

     <th><h3>Fast debugging of modules</h3></th>
   </tr>
     <tr>
-    <td width="25%">Whether you understand <strong><a href="https://github.com/rasaHQ/rasa" target="_blank">Rasa</a></strong> or not, you can start quickly.
-Provide RASA code download for further learning and mastering RASA</td>
+    <td width="25%">You can design a dialogue system directly without knowing programming.
+It provides generated <strong><a href="https://github.com/rasaHQ/rasa" target="_blank">Rasa</a></strong> codes for further learning and customization.</td>
-    <td width="25%">The entity, intention, slot (variable) and dialog flow diagram are fully displayed in the same integrated development environment (IDE).
-Different dialogue modules can be combined at will and released with one button.
-It is the first time to combine software development process with dialog system design/debugging.</td>
+    <td width="25%">Entities, intents, slots (variables) and dialog flows are fully displayed in the same integrated development environment (IDE).
+Different dialogue modules can be combined at will and released with one click.
+It is the first of its kind system that embeded software development process in dialogue system design/debugging.</td>
-    <td width="25%">Provide various predefined entities, intentions, and share all that can be shared to facilitate rapid development.
-We also welcome you to provide shared modules and contact us.</td>
+    <td width="25%">Provide various predefined entities and intents to facilitate rapid development.
+You are welcome to provide shared modules.</td>
-    <td width="25%">Each parting module can be compiled separately or jointly to facilitate testing and rapid debugging</td>
+    <td width="25%">Each dialogue flow can be compiled separately or jointly to facilitate testing and rapid debugging.</td>
   </tr>

 </table>